 Getting Papers Online

 The Internet has made it easier than ever to file for a divorce.
 You can go to the website of your state and look for the paperwork, and best of all, you can usually get it for free.
+Online divorce forms papers are common and accessible.

 Common divorce issues include: